BounceCheckBounceCheck

 How do I know who my mailbox provider is?

 Look at the part of your email address after the @ sign.
 An address ending in @gmail.com is hosted by Gmail, @outlook.com or @hotmail.com by Microsoft, and @yahoo.com by Yahoo.
-If the domain is your own or your company's, your mailbox provider is whoever hosts that domain's email, often Google Workspace or Microsoft 365.
+If the domain is your own or your company's, your mailbox provider is whoever hosts that domain's email, often Google Workspace or Microsoft 365 — run the domain through BounceCheck's provider lookup tool to confirm it in one lookup.

 What is the difference between a mailbox provider and an ISP?